FelixdelasPozas/TrayWeather/readme.md

 The computer location can be automatically obtained by using the services of [http://ip-api.com/](http://ip-api.com/) or entered manually by specifying latitude and longitude coordinates.
 The weather information are obtained from a weather data provider.

+If you like it you can support this project on [ko-fi!](https://ko-fi.com/felixdelaspozas).
+Your support is much appreciated!!

 ## Weather data providers

 You can select one the following data providers in the condifuration dialog: